skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

   This argument defines the initial BO coefficients.
   The elements can be either real or complex values.
-  If the argument is not given, the density matrix is initialized according to the initial running state.
+  If the argument is not given, the BO coefficients and density matrix are initialized according to the initial running state.

 \